tomas-fryza/esp-idf/README-platformio.md

       ![Create a new project](images/platformio_new_project.png)

-   4. In project wizard, type `gpio` as project name
+   4. In project wizard, type `gpio` as project name.
-   5. Select ESP32 board you have
+   5. Select ESP32 board you have.
-   6. Change framework to `Espressif IoT Development Framework` and select location to your working folder
+   6. Change framework to `Espressif IoT Development Framework` and select location to your working folder.
    7. Click on the **Finish** button.
 The creation of first project may takes a few minutes and internet connection to download needed libraries and frameworks is mandatory.

       ![Create a new project](images/platformio_project_name.png)